PennyLaneAI/pennylane/doc/code/qml_qaoa.rst

     wires = range(3)
     graph = Graph([(0, 1), (1, 2), (2, 0)])

-We now define the QAOA cost and mixer Hamiltonians for MaxCut, on the graph that we defined:
+We now obtain the QAOA cost and mixer Hamiltonians for MaxCut on the graph that we defined:

 .. code-block:: python3